 Harriet Elizabeth Pryor, is awarded by the Arkansas Baptist State Convention and is for students entering mission work.

 N.B. and Billie Harty, was established by N.B.
 Harty, to assist students from Stoddard County, Missouri.
-Contact First Commercial Bank for an application.

 A. O. Smith Emergency Fund for married ministerial students was established by Mr. A. O. Smith.